UrviSinghal28/ML-Projects/README.md

 # ML-Projects
-Repository for all the ML projects I make
+Repository for the ML projects